Minimum Stories

 This post is also available in: Italiano

-Minimum Stories are the stage of a journey, of an encounter with the men who breathe the wind of the land at the end of the world.
+Minimum Stories are the stage of a journey, of an encounter with the men who breathe the wind of the land located at the end of the world.
 They are small stories told in a whisper.
-Simple, sometimes anachronistic, perhaps trivial, but always sincere.
-They are stories heard around a fire with Mate – the sacred drink of Argentine hospitality – passing from hand to hand during a long night in the Patagonian pampas.
+Simple, at times anachronistic, perhaps banal, but always sincere.
+They are stories listened to around a fire with Mate – the sacred drink of Argentine hospitality – passing from hand to hand during a long night in the Patagonian pampas.

 As if they were a part of everyone’s story: that time in our lives when we spoke and listened to the most intimate part of ourselves.

-But they are still stories of giants, of patagons: beings with big feet.
+But they are still stories of giants, of patagons: the beings with big feet.

 […] and Patagonia is the right place to start getting lost in deep-rooted certainties, taking the privilege – at least once – to live in doubt.